jdforrest/portfolio/README.md

 portfolio
 =========

 Code for my portfolio site.

-WIP
+No longer in use as of June 2015.